hussain-data-analyst/DataAnalystPortfolioProjects/Crimes Against Women in India: A 15-Year Trend Analysis/Readme.md

 * Created bar charts, line charts, and heatmaps to visualize:
   * Yearly trends for different types of crimes.
   * State-wise and district-wise distribution of crimes.

-### 4. **Tableau Dashboards**
-* Developed interactive Tableau dashboards for further exploration of crime trends by state, year, and type of crime.

 ---